johnmoxon/johnmoxon.github.io/_posts/2021-02-15-start-your-passion-project-immediately.md

 Even if you are confident in your skills and the quality of your idea, starting something on your own and following your own path without a team having your back is scary!
 What if it's not good enough?
 What if people hate it?
 Or worse, ignore it?

-Overcoming the innate fear associated with starting something new is a significant obstacle and requires a leap of faith.
+Overcoming the innate fear associated with starting something new is a significant obstacle and will require a leap of faith.

-Finding the time not only to start but continue putting in the effort to see passion projects through can also be a challenge.
+Finding the time not only to start but to continue putting in the effort to see passion projects through can also be a challenge.
 We are more time poor than ever before.
-Adulting, working a 9to5, taking care of kids is enough of a juggle, add unlimited content, socialising, entertainment and devices all vying for our attention and it is easy to fall into a pattern of "I'm just too busy".
+Adulting, working a 9to5, taking care of kids is enough of a juggle, add unlimited content, socialising, entertainment and devices all vying for our attention, and it is easy to fall into a pattern of "I'm just too busy".

 ## Okay, Thanks Covid!
 Let's Do this!